vuxcode/pr1-project-MG-100/time-report.md

 1. *Tested innerText for buttons and other experimenting.*
 - 25-04-08 18:00-18:30
 1. *Have some problems with my code now and the buttons, so I might go back to the previous version and work from there, but I think I am starting to get the idea to continue!
 Experimenting.*

+- 2025-04-11 16:15:16:45
+1. *Feeling stuck right now on what to do and my buttons are now alligned vertically.
+I am trying to fix that otherwise I will*
+*try to return to the previous version.*
+2. *Thinking about making the functions a bit different*